||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture

 2016 - The Peter and Tanya Fontaine House, aka Modern Farmhouse, Highland Farm Road, Cedar Grove NC.
 Commissioned 2014.
 Built by NewPhire Building Company.
 Designed to PassivHaus standards.

 2016 - The Michael Lamvik and Freya Kamel Renovation, 2722 Circle Drive, Durham.
-Original house was built in 1955.
 Photos by Iman Woods.

 Sources include: Arielle Schechter, NewPhire Building, Kim Weiss, Anchorage Building Company.